It’s summertime! As you head into the great outdoors to relish the sunshine and summer fun, make sure you’re also keeping Mother Nature beautiful.

 Step 3: No excuse for Single-use!

-One idea is to ask picnickers to BYO- dishes, water bottles, utensils, etc… This can be done tastefully if you explain you’re hosting a zero waste party and need some help to accomplish this in the great outdoors.
+One idea is to ask picnickers to BYO- dishes, water bottles or cups, cloth napkins, and utensils.
+If you explain that you’re hosting a zero waste party and need some help to accomplish this in the great outdoors, you’ll be amazed how willing people are to help out.

 Step 4: Pack reusable!

 Bring reusable picnic blankets and decorate tables with washable tablecloths – instead of disposables.
-To bring extra joy to your celebration, add fresh-cut flowers or found objects from nature to your table arrangement.
+We love adding a little extra joy to our celebrations with candles, fresh-cut flowers or found objects from nature in our table arrangements.

 Step 5: Clean up responsibly!